Medicine Overview of Acethromb Tablet

 Human and animal studies have shown significant adverse effects on the foetus.
 Please consult your doctor.

-Frequently asked questions FOR ACETHROMB
+Frequently asked questions for Acenocoumarol

-Acenocoumarol is an anticoagulant drug or blood thinning drug
+Acethromb is an anticoagulant drug or blood thinning drug

 Q. What is it used for?